open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-[Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference) and add 'reviewBody, to the organization's `.roles` array.
+[Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference), and add 'reviewBody', to the organization's `.roles` array.

 eForms allows review bodies and mediation bodies to differ per lot.
 However, while this may be permitted by law, we have found no evidence in practice.
 Please contact data@open-contracting.org if you have a use case.